USP Class VI Silicone

 Yes, USP VI is the same as USP Class VI and USP Class 6.

-What are USP Class VI Requirements?
+Q: What are USP Class VI requirements?

 USP Class VI requirements involve a series of biological reactivity tests to demonstrate biocompatibility.
 Specifically, these requirements include passing acute systemic toxicity, intracutaneous, and implantation tests using live animals to evaluate the material’s biological effects.
 Materials must also meet specific requirements for temperature exposure during testing.